-Parameters for each method were separately tuned with the help of a grid search.
-Since our proposed models are unsupervised (without involving any parameter learning with the help of gradient descent updates), we do not employ a separate train and test split for conducting grid search.
-Two common parameters to all the relevance feedback models are the number of feedback documents, $M$, and the number of feedback terms, $\tau$.
+The two common parameters to all the relevance feedback models are the number of feedback documents, $M$, and the number of feedback terms, $\tau$.
 It was found after a grid search that RLM and FRLM yielded optimal results with the values $5$ (\#documents) and $25$ (\#terms).
 Similarly for KDERLM, $M$ and $\tau$ were optimized to the values $3$ and $80$, whereas for KDEFRLM, the optimal values of $M$ and $\tau$ were found to be $2$ and $100$, respectively.